VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/cli/git-setup.md

 *.ipynb merge=nbutils
 ```

-This tells git to use nbutils for diffing and merging notebooks.
+This tells git to use nbctl for diffing and merging notebooks.

 ---